Location

 India's Master Vocalist

-Evening Ragas
+Evening and Night Ragas

 Concert of Pre-recorded Tapes of

-Pandit Pran Nath performing Evening Ragas
+Pandit Pran Nath performing Evening and Night Ragas

-Curated and with Commentary by
+Curated by

 La Monte Young and Jung Hee Choi